jliu69a/myExp/myExpenseTracker/myExpenseTracker/notes/readme.txt

 also, can have the json manager class.  this is for parsing the JSON data into objects. and pass them to the view controllers.

+//

+4.
+in admin / expense report, it has the date selection

+problem  : it is tight with the report generation, and is hard to reuse. solution : re-write the date selection page.  and only send back the date string, as "year-month", or "year".

+issue :
+in the look up for vendor, it also needs to select a year.  and no need to have duplicated files.

+the date selection class is a view displaying page.